 Difficult Run Hike to the Potomac River on the Fairfax Cross County Trail

-Enjoy an easy, woodland, stream-side hike to the Potomac River along Difficult Run on the northernmost portion of the Fairfax Cross County Trail.
+This easy, stream-side hike to the Potomac River follows Difficult Run and is the northernmost portion of the Fairfax Cross County Trail.
 Segment 10 of the Cross County Trail is the northern end of the CCT, extending 2.5 miles from Leigh Mill Road to the Potomac River.
 You can begin the Difficult Run hike from two starting locations, depending on how long you want to hike:

 1. Begin at the Difficult Run parking lot on Georgetown Pike for a 2-mile out-and-back hike to the Potomac River.